 Many new buildings, parks, reinstated lanes and numerous restaurants make for an emerging fresh city after our devastating earthquakes of 2011 but we also have a great many years of heritage.

 Having taken a cycle tour 10 years ago in Paris I thought “I can do this at home – I know and love my city” so consequently I have been a guide now for nine years and loving every minute sharing my knowledge with everyone.

 In 2015 I answered a call to help send out a few thousand Chill Manuals and have been working with the Chill Crew ever since.

 These days I mostly help out with online content and logistics but have to admit my favourite hat to wear at Chill has been as bike guide.
 You can't really call taking visitors around Christchurch work, especially when the sun is shining.
 I love this city and think biking is just the best way to see it.
 Favourite stops include C4 Coffee, all the Gap Filler projects and Rollickin' Gelato.
-My winter aim every year is to get to all the mountains on the Chill Pass which I haven't managed yet (looking at you Rainbow and Awakino), but there's always next season!
+My winter aim every year is to get to all the mountains on the Chill Pass which I haven't managed yet, but there's always next season!